 With the ESS1152, EcoWater is trying something different.
 The brand provides a resin tank, a brine tank, all the necessary valves, and a system head.
 However, you can pick whatever resin (or any other softening media) you prefer.

-Also, considering that the ESS1152 only has a 6/8” control valve (which is humbler than the 1” option available with the ECR3700 and ECR3702), the possibility of low water pressure is a dire reality with the ESS152 series.
+Also, considering that the ESS1152 only has a 6/8” control valve (which is humbler than the 1” option available with the ECR3700 and ECR3702), low water pressure could be a real concern.

 However, the ESS1152 Series has some useful features.
 For instance, it has an electronic timer with a menu that allows you to control, reconfigure, and monitor the regeneration process.

-Like the best EcoWater water softeners, the unit sports a fiberglass cover over its tanks and self-cleaning redistributors that ensure the regeneration and backwash processes are equally effective everywhere in the softening media.
+Like the best EcoWater water softeners, the unit sports a fiberglass cover over its tanks and self-cleaning redistributors.
+This ensures the regeneration and backwash processes are equally effective throughout the softening media.

 EEC 1502 Series

-• Time-keeping feature — allows the device to operate for six hours even when the power is out, or it’s not connected to any power supply.
+- Time-keeping feature — allows the device to operate for six hours even when the power is out, or it’s disconnected from the power supply.

-• Automatic bypass option — allows you to have water in your household during regeneration and backwash.
+- Automatic bypass option — enables the unit to supply water to your household during regeneration and backwash cycles.

 EcoWater Systems Water Refiner Series

-Municipal authorities disinfect water with chlorine and chloramines to prevent bacterial growth inside the municipal water distribution lines.
-Although these chemicals don’t adversely affect human health in the amounts added by municipal authorities, they change the color, odor, and taste of water.
+This is useful as municipal authorities disinfect water with chlorine and chloramines to prevent bacterial growth inside the municipal water distribution lines.
+Although these chemicals don’t adversely affect human health in small amounts, they change water's color, odor, and taste.

 Often, the disinfected water has a cloudy color, sulfur-like smell, and a chemical taste, all of which are off-putting in drinking water.